isomerpages/govtech-stp/pages/departing-overview.md

 These RGLs have specific departure requirements and application processes and more details can be found [here](/rgl/visiting-rgl-counterparts).

-### Travel to Malaysia under the Periodic Commuting Arrangement
+### Travel to Hong Kong under the Air Travel Bubble (ATB) Arrangement

-Singapore has agreed with Malaysia on a Periodic Commuting Arrangement (PCA) for Singapore Citizens and PRs who hold Malaysian work passes.
-For details on the application procedures and requirements for Singapore Citizens and PRs to enter Malaysia to work under the PCA, please visit the Immigration Department of Malaysia’s website <a href="https://www.imi.gov.my/portal2017/index.php/ms/sumber-dan-arkib/pengumuman/1833-malaysia-singapore-border-crossing-arrangement.html" target="_blank">here</a>.
-For queries related to entering Malaysia under the PCA, please approach the Immigration Department of Malaysia.
+#### IMPORTANT NOTICE: DEFERMENT OF SINGAPORE – HONG KONG AIR TRAVEL BUBBLE (ATB) FLIGHTS LAUNCH

-### Travel to Hong Kong SAR under the Air Travel Bubble (ATB) Arrangement
+Given the evolving COVID-19 situation in Hong Kong, the Singapore and Hong Kong Governments have agreed to defer the launch of the Singapore – Hong Kong Air Travel Bubble (ATB) flights.
+This is to safeguard public health in both cities as well as travellers’ health.

-Travel to Hong Kong under the ATB has been suspended until further notice.
+Travellers to Hong Kong will be subject to the prevailing border control and health requirements of Hong Kong.
+Please refer to Hong Kong’s dedicated ATB website [here](https://www.tourism.gov.hk/travel-bubble/en/index.html) for the latest information.

 <!--Under the Air Travel Bubble arrangement agreed between the Governments of Hong Kong and Singapore, eligible persons can travel from Singapore to Hong Kong on designated ATB flights and be exempted from the quarantine requirement upon arrival in Hong Kong, if they meet certain requirements laid out by the Hong Kong Government.
 For more information, please refer [here](/hongkong/requirements-and-process).-->